Azure/Metrics-Advisor-for-Equipment.github.io/docs/03-Creating a model and dataset.md

 Optionally, There are several advanced settings to enable data ingested in a customized way:

-- Sliding Window – How many data points are used to determine anomalies.
+- `sliding Window` - How many data points are used to determine anomalies.
 An integer between 28 and 2,880.
 The default value is 300.
+If `sliding Window` is `k` for model training, then at least `k` points should be accessible from the source file during inference to get valid results.

+> **_NOTE:_**  Please keep two things in mind when choosing a `slidingWindow` value:
+>
+> 1. The properties of your data: whether it's periodic and the sampling rate.
+When your data is periodic, you could set the length of 1 - 3 cycles as the `slidingWindow`.
+When your data is at a high frequency (small granularity) like minute-level or second-level, you could set a relatively higher value of `slidingWindow`.
+> 2. The trade-off between training/inference time and potential performance impact.
+A larger `sliding Window` may cause longer training/inference time.
+There is **no guarantee** that larger `sliding Window`s will lead to accuracy gains.
+A small `sliding Window` may cause the model difficult to converge to an optimal solution.
+For example, it is hard to detect anomalies when `sliding Window` has only two points.

 - Missing data Filling Method – we will automatically fill in missing data.
 Options are Linear, Previous, Subsequent, and Customized, and the default value is Linear.
 - However, if too much original data is missing, it might affect your results.

 Choose **Create**.

-> **_NOTE:_**  How does sliding window work?
-Let's use two examples to learn how sliding window works.
-Suppose you have set `slidingWindow` = 1,440, and your input data is at one-minute granularity.
->
-> **Streaming scenario**: You want to predict whether the ONE data point at "2021-01-02T00:00:00Z" is anomalous.
-Your `startTime` and `endTime` will be the same value ("2021-01-02T00:00:00Z").
-Your inference data source, however, must contain at least 1,440 + 1 timestamps.
-Because model will take the leading data before the target data point ("2021-01-02T00:00:00Z") to decide whether the target is an anomaly.
-The length of the needed leading data is `slidingWindow` or 1,440 in this case.
-1,440 = 60 * 24, so your input data must start from at latest "2021-01-01T00:00:00Z".
->
-> **Batch scenario**: You have multiple target data points to predict.
-Your `endTime` will be greater than your `startTime`.
-Inference in such scenarios is performed in a "moving window" manner.
-For example, model will use data from `2021-01-01T00:00:00Z` to `2021-01-01T23:59:00Z` (inclusive) to determine whether data at `2021-01-02T00:00:00Z` is anomalous.
-Then it moves forward and uses data from `2021-01-01T00:01:00Z` to `2021-01-02T00:00:00Z` (inclusive) to determine whether data at `2021-01-02T00:01:00Z` is anomalous.
-It moves on in the same manner (taking 1,440 data points to compare) until the last timestamp specified by `endTime` (or the actual latest timestamp).
-Therefore, your inference data source must contain data starting from `startTime` - `slidingWindow` and ideally contains in total of size `slidingWindow` + (`endTime` - `startTime`).

 ## 5. Training model detail